 Multiple fights break out at mayor's Summer of Hope kickoff event, BRPD reviewing body cam footage

-BATON ROUGE - Multiple fights broke out at Mayor-President Sharon Weston Broome's Summer of Hope kickoff event at Liberty Lagoon.
+BATON ROUGE - Multiple fights broke out and at least one arrest was made at Mayor-President Sharon Weston Broome's Summer of Hope kickoff event at Liberty Lagoon.

 The Pool Day at Liberty Lagoon was a free event hosted by the Mayor's Office, Stay Hopeful Healthy Baton Rouge, and BREC.
 The event started at 7:30 p.m. and was supposed to last three hours, but was cut short when fights broke out around 8:45.